Arnifabiziagne/Panorama/Panorama_graph/README.md

-Panorama_graph project : tools to manipulate and visualize pangenomes graphs.
+Panorama_graph project : tools to manipulate and visualize pangenomes variation graphs.

 # Overview
 Panorama_graph is based on a graph database modelisation (neo4j) from a gfa graph.